 Which Ingredients Should I Avoid?

-Avoid alcohols that could dry out your skin as well as heavy oils.
+Avoid drying alcohols and heavy oils.
 Both can make your tan fade more quickly.

 What if I Use Retinol or Exfoliating Acids on My Face?